IgnisDa/ryot/docs/content/importing.md

 - Optionally, you can edit the CSV file and manually add the missing ISBN.
 - Upload this file in the input.

-## Media JSON

-This can be used to import data from a generic JSON file.
-The import format required is described in the [exporting](guides/exporting.md#media-typemedia) documentation.

-You can see an example file by exporting from the demo instance as described in the [exporting](guides/exporting.md) documentation example.

 ## Strong App

 You can import your completed workouts from [StrongApp](https://www.strong.app/).